alxroyer/scenario/doc/src/devel/delivery.rst

        ./tools/update-test-data.py

+   If files have been modified, commit them (probably with the ``--amend`` option).

    Then launch the test campaign:

    .. code-block:: bash

        ./test/run-unit-campaign.py

-   There may be warnings, but no error.
+   There may be warnings (with known issue references), but no error.

 5. Check documentation:

    a.
-Generation the documentation:
+Generate the documentation:

       .. code-block:: bash